Leonard Mociulschi: Ginta massacre

 Leonard Mociulschi was the commander of the Romanian troops (6th and 11th Vânători de munte battalions) that entered on 24 September 1944 the village of Ginta (Gyanta).
 The majority of the villagers in Ginta were Hungarians (86% out of 358 inhabitants), with some Romanian families living there as well.
-Located in Southern Transylvania after the Second Vienna Award, Ginta had been occupied shortly by Hungarian forces when, on 23 September 1944 a Romanian soldier was shot out of a window in the village.
+Located in Southern Transylvania after the Second Vienna Award, Ginta had been occupied shortly by Hungarian forces when on 23 September 1944 a Romanian soldier was shot out of a window in the village.
 According to another source, fierce street fighting took place in the village on 24 September.

-Under the pretext that the village was resisting the Romanian Army (when actually only a small unit left behind by the Hungarian Army to slow down the advance of the Romanians had put up resistance), Mociulschi allegedly ordered as retaliation the burning of the village.
+Under the pretext that the village was resisting the Romanian Army (when only a small unit left behind by the Hungarian Army to slow down the advance of the Romanians had put up resistance), Mociulschi allegedly ordered as retaliation the burning of the village.
 The Romanian Captain Teodor Brîndea, (spelled as Bridea or Bride by different sources) another officer and a soldier with a machine gun gathered the people from the streets, their yards and houses, took them to the edge of the village and executed them.
 Two days after the massacre the Romanian Army did not give the dead a proper burial and instead dumped the bodies of the villagers in a mass grave.
 It has been alleged that Mociulschi was responsible for the death of at least 47 unarmed civilians in the village, from the age of 2 to the age of 71, although other sources mention that the massacre was perpetrated by the Tudor Vladimirescu Division.
 Mociulschi was never charged for the massacre.